 Another reason to get a more efficient model is the reward of possible rebates and incentives.
 When you get an energy-efficient furnace, such as an Energy Star certified model, you’ll be eligible to apply for money back on your purchase.

 These are often offered by your local utility company.
 They incentivize energy-efficient furnaces because of the reduced drain on the power grid.

 Alternative ways to heat your home

-The most energy-efficient way to heat your home is by installing a Dandelion Air geothermal heat pump system.
-It’s a three-in-one system that covers your heating, cooling, and warm water needs for right around $18,000 to $25,000.
+The most energy-efficient way to heat your home is by installing a Dandelion’s geothermal heat pump system.
+It’s a two-in-one system that covers your heating and cooling needs for right around $18,000 to $25,000.